noraworld/pulsewire-conf/README.md

 # pulsewire-conf
-PulseAudio & PipeWire config files.
+PulseAudio & PipeWire (WirePlumber) config files.

 Do you want to know the differences between PulseAudio and PipeWire?
 Take a look at the [Known issues](#known-issues) and "[Should I choose PulseAudio or PipeWire?](#should-i-choose-pulseaudio-or-pipewire)" sections below.